Mission & History

 Transport Group is a not-for-profit, off-Broadway theatre company in New York City that stages new works and re-imagines revivals by American writers.
 Our visually progressive productions of emotionally classic stories explore the challenges of relationships and identity in modern America.

-Most recently, Transport Group produced the world premiere of House For Sale by National Book Award winner Jonathan Franzen, adapted for the stage and directed by visionary director Daniel Fish.
-House For Sale marked the first production of any Franzen work on stage.
-The 2012-2013 season closed with the original musical The Memory Show, by up-and-coming writing team Sara Cooper and Zach Redler.
+During the 2012-2013 season, Transport Group produced the world premiere of House For Sale by National Book Award winner Jonathan Franzen (Freedom, The Corrections), adapted for the stage and directed by visionary director Daniel Fish.
+House For Sale marked the the first of any work by Franzen to be presented on stage.
+The 2012-2013 season closed with the original musical The Memory Show, by Sara Cooper and Zach Redler.
+Marking its New York premiere at Transport Group and starring Tony-nominee Catherine Cox (Footloose, Baby) and Drama Desk nominee Leslie Kritzer (Sondheim on Sondheim, A Catered Affair), The Memory Show is a tale of mother and daughter and their struggle to make sense of their relationship in the midst of the onset of Alzheimer's Disease.